 In addition to day-to-day operations, the 2019 M&O Replacement Levy will pay for the following capital projects:

 - Replacement of aging fire vehicles – continue replacing emergency response vehicles as they reach the end of their useful life

 - Equipment – essential emergency equipment including defibrillators, thermal imaging cameras, spreaders (‘jaws of life’) and self-contained breathing apparatus (SCBAs)

-- Sullivan Fire Station #5 Remodel – minor renovations include the addition of a lobby to provide citizens with a 24/7 safe zone, a feature in all other SVFD fire stations
+- Sullivan Fire Station #5 Remodel – completion of minor renovations include the addition of a lobby to provide citizens with a 24/7 safe zone, a feature in all other SVFD fire stations

-- Growth – based on growth trends and projections, a new fire station (#11 – near Barker & Euclid), ladder truck and the firefighters to operate them will be needed in the next four years to continue to provide exceptional service to our community.
+- Growth – based on growth trends and projections, an ARU (quick response vehicle), a ladder truck, and the firefighters to operate them will be needed in the next four years to continue to provide exceptional service to our community.